lmiller1990/design-pattenrns-for-vuejs/src/pdf/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 This might work okay - now you can put your `<DateTimeLuxon>` on npm to share, listing `luxon` as a `peerDependency` in `package.json`.
 But other people may have different ways they'd like to validate the date from v-model before calling `updateValue`, or have a different opinion on the API `<DateTimeLuxon>` should expose.
 Can we be more flexible?
 What about moment?
 Do we need to make a `<DateTimeMoment>` component too?

 The core problem of the "wrapper" solution is you are adding another abstraction - another layer.
 Not ideal.
 The problem that needs solving is *serializing* and *deserializing* `v-model` in a library agnostic way.
-The `<DateTime>` component doesn't need to know the specifics of the DateTime object it is dealing with.
+The `<DateTime>` component doesn't need to know the specifics of the Date library that it is working with.

 Here is the API I am proposing to make `<DateTime>` truly agnostic, not needing to know the implementation details of the date library: